All Episodes

 Thank you.

-This is a uh great decision by the Supreme Court if what they wanted to do was galvanize a conservative base that is still fuming over the decisions they've made regarding private property.
+This is a great decision by the Supreme Court if what they wanted to do was galvanize a conservative base that is still fuming over the decisions they've made regarding private property.

-And you want to wake people up, this is a great way to do it.
+This is a great way to do it.

-Uh people who may never pay attention uh will wake up and see this, and you have to choose a side.
+People who may never pay attention will wake up and see this.

 You just can't sit in the middle and say, well, it's okay.

-I don't care, it doesn't affect me, because it does.
+It doesn't affect me because it does.

-Uh when I when I got the uh uh sense when I picked up on the outrage that all of you out there feel about this.
+I was thinking the same thing when I got the sense, when I picked up on the outrage that all of you out there feel about this.

 This is galvanizing people.

-This is uh uh lighting a fire on them.
+This is lighting a fire on them.

 Thanks very much, Mark.

-Uh where are we going next, snurdly?
+Where are we going next, Snerdley?

 Brian, you're next.